rishabhsaha/aks-secure-baseline/09-gitops.md

 This reference implementation also installs a simplistic deployment of [Falco](https://falco.org/).
 It is not configured for alerts, nor tuned to any specific needs.
 It uses the default rules as they were defined when its manifests were generated.
 This is also being installed for illustrative purposes, and you're encouraged to evaluate if a solution like Falco is relevant to you.
 If so, in your final implementation, review and tune its deployment to fit your needs (E.g. add custom rules like [CVE detection](https://artifacthub.io/packages/search?ts_query_web=cve&org=falco), [sudo usage](https://artifacthub.io/packages/falco/security-hub/admin-activities), [basic FIM](https://artifacthub.io/packages/falco/security-hub/file-integrity-monitoring), [SSH Connection monitoring](https://artifacthub.io/packages/falco/security-hub/ssh-connections), and [Traefik containment](https://artifacthub.io/packages/falco/security-hub/traefik)).
 This tooling, as most security tooling will be, is highly-privileged within your cluster.
 Usually running a DaemonSets with access to the underlying node in a manor that is well beyond any typical workload in your cluster.

 You should ensure all necessary tooling and related reporting/alerting is applied as part of your initial bootstrapping process to ensure coverage _immediately_ after cluster creation.

+## Container registry quarantine pattern

+While Azure Defender for container registries is a natural fit for scanning images in Azure Container Registry, it unfortunately cannot be used in conjunction with an ACR that is network restricted with Private Link, such as the one in this walkthrough.
+This ACR instance is exclusively exposed for your cluster, and no other access.

+It's a common desire to want to implement a container registry quarantine pattern; where you first push to a staging container registry that is exposed to your tooling of choice, such as Qualys (stand alone or as part of Azure Defender for container registries).
+The images undergo any scanning desired, and once past that gate is then imported into the final production registry.
+Azure Container Registry currently does not have this pattern implemented for General Availability in a single-ACR instance topology; so the pattern is often implemented using a series of registries as part of your deployment process.

+The quarantine pattern is ideal for detecting issues with new images, but continuous scanning is also desirable as CVEs can be found at any time for your images that are in use.
+Azure Defender for container registries can perform continuous scanning, but only for recently pull images.
+This walkthrough does not implement this pattern, but it is strongly recommended that you find a suitable workflow that allows your images (your own first party and third party) to pass through a security scanning gate, and also an ongoing periodic scanning process.
+You could perform this in the cluster with a security agent (usually via an Admission Controller shipped with the agent) or external to the cluster in your container registry, or both.

 ### Next step